Products Affected - Description

 Estimated Resupply Dates

-- American Regent has cyanocobalamin 1000 mcg/mL 30 mL vials on back order and the company cannot estimate a release date.
-The 1 mL and 10 mL vials are available in limited supply.1
+- American Regent has cyanocobalamin 1000 mcg/mL 1 mL, 10 mL, and 30 mL vials available in limited supply.1

 - Fresenius Kabi has cyanocobalamin 1000 mcg/mL 1 mL vials on intermittent back order and the company is releasing product as it becomes available.2